codemzy/mern-auth/README.md

     ------------------------------------------------------------------------------

-Backend Authentication API with NodeJS
-Removed Mongoose and just using MongoDB
-// For Mongoose version see https://github.com/codemzy/nodejs-authentication-jwt
+Full Stack Auth with MERN and JWT Tokens

 Using: